San Gimignano to Siena (pick up Florence with final day in Siena)

 - Unscheduled transfers required during the trip

-Contact us for available tour dates for this walk in 2019.
+Tour dates run from May to October 2020.
 Please note that this walk should have a start day of a Saturday.